ninewise/dissertation/on-the-side/related-work.md

 window is the haplotype of the read.
 The haplotypes are aggregated in a frequency table.

+As with SMAP haplotype, the software presented to us was in a nearly finalized state, with extensive documentation and usage manuals.
+The implementation seemed more advanced to me than the SMAP haplotype code (before our interference), but still lacking in some areas.

 Before starting optimizations, a bug was found in the original implementation.
 When encountering reversed reads (not in the same reading direction as the reference sequence), the read was swapped for